Introduction to the I Ching

 You can look up what hexagram number goes with the hexagram lines in the grid in the sample I Ching eBook, on page 3 (or buy the complete I Ching eBook).
 The scheme for determining the lines from your throws is also there.

-This is how to interpret the reading:
+How to interpret the reading

 - No changing lines